napari/napari/docs/plugins/debug_plugins.md

 run()

-# Ouput is:
+# Output is:
 # You entered False!
 # You entered 0!
 # You entered None!
 ```

-Running `python reproduce_issue.py`, there are no sneaky bugs this time, but notice how the viewer remains at the state of the last entered value of None in the text box in the GUI.
+Running `python reproduce_issue.py` will run our widget for the inputs `False, 0, None`.
+The output shows that there are no sneaky bugs, but notice how the viewer remains at the state of the last entered value of None in the text box in the GUI.
 This same idea can be used to set up the GUI to a point of failure without having to manually input all the user interactions - and can help better identify the issue.

 ## Isolate the issue from napari